Skip to main content

 Vale or markdownlint extensions don't appear in VS Code

-Vale reports errors but the content appears correct
+Vale reports errors, but content appears correct

 Check the .vale.ini configuration file in the repository root.
 Use vale . to run Vale from the command line and observe detailed error output.